DC Power Sources 271

 reactive

-Having a tendency to react chemically.
-Reactive metals are the negative electrodes in battery cells.
+Having a tendency to chemically react with other substances.
+Reactive metals are used as anodes in battery cells.

 residual magnetism

 The attractive force that exists in an object or substance after it has been removed from a magnetic field.
-Residual magnetism energizes the field in a self-excited generator.
+Residual magnetism in the pole pieces energizes the field of a self-excited generator.

-A battery cell that can be recharged.
-Secondary cell batteries are charged by running current back through the cell to restore its chemical potential.
+A battery that can be recharged.
+Secondary cell batteries are charged by running current back through them to restore their chemical potential.

 semiconductor